-NSW Health has recently updated its Policy Directive Intellectual Property arising from Health Research which provides a clear and consistent guide for public health organisations to protect their intellectual property arising from research.
+Please refer to NSW Health's Policy Directive Intellectual Property arising from Health Research which provides a clear and consistent guide for public health organisations to protect their intellectual property arising from research.
 NSW Health has also released a Commercialisation Framework.
-Both documents are available <a href="https://example.com/here/beta/here/b
+Both documents are available here.